STX5/distributed/README.md

 # Distributed :globe_with_meridians:
-Distributed is a Go-based microservices architecture system that provides service registration, discovery, and dependency change notification functionalities.
-You can start various services under the cmd directory to run the system.
+Distributed is a Go-based microservices architecture system that provides service registration, discovery, and dependency update.
+You can put your custome micro services under the cmd directory to run the system.
 ## :gear: Prerequisites
 Go v1.18 or higher